shlomias1/fake-news-detection/README.md

 ### 3. Install dependencies

-> ⚠If `requirements.txt` doesn't exist yet, create it with your current environment or use `pip freeze > requirements.txt`
+> If `requirements.txt` doesn't exist yet, create it with your current environment or use `pip freeze > requirements.txt`

 ```bash
 pip install -r requirements.txt